mashiahd/1minute_waf/README.md

   - [License](#license)

 ## Features
+- Direct install on host or vm using vm script
+- Install on Proxmox
 - Install Nginx with ModSecurity 3 support
 - Automatic detection and removal of prior Nginx installations
 - Customizable Nginx and ModSecurity versions